martong/rcu_ptr/README.md

     }
 };
 ```
+This does not scale well, and prone to some errors (e.g. you can have a deadlock only if you use a lock).

-The first idea to make it better is to have a shared_ptr and hold the lock only until that is copied by the reader or updated by the writer.
+The first idea to make it better is to have a shared_ptr and hold the lock only until that is copied by the reader or updated by the writer:
 ```c++
 class X {
     std::shared_ptr<std::vector<int>> v;